epinio/epinio/docs/decisions/adr-extend-application-manifest.md

 field.

-The second field, `branch`, records the name of the repository branch the `revision` is part of, in support of the Web UIs ability to ....
+The second field, `branch`, records the name of the repository branch the `revision` is part of, in support of the Web UI's ability to show the user a selection of commits to choose from when creating an application or editing it's source.
+This also helps telling the user where the source came from (`main`, `v2.7.6`, etc.)

 The modified part of the CRD is